jayvalentine/task/README.md

 because the task contains the words `bug` and `ticket` - the order of keywords provided to `done` does not have to be the same as in the task wording.
 If there is any ambiguity `done` will instead print all matching tasks so that you can select one.

+`bump` works in the same way as `done`, but instead marks that task as the highest priority.
+Other tasks will be shifted down as if you had used `now`.

 ### Storing task list

 `task` stores your tasks in a YAML file located in the path indicated by environment variable `TASKDIR`.